coduo/flipper/README.md

 WIP
 Simple and extensive feature flipper for php.
-User centric.
+Identifier centric.

 ## Set up your feature definitions